 CID#534(pp. 55 L13)

-The IRK shall be generated by concatenating the initiator’s address (AdvAddr) and the responder’s address, RespAddr for one-to-one , or GroupID for one-to-many, where the MSBs are zero-padded to make 16 bytes, as shown in Figure 33.
+The IRK shall be generated by concatenating the initiator’s address (InitiatorAddr) and the responder’s address, RespAddr for one-to-one POLL compact frame, or GroupID for applicable one-to-many POLL compact frame, where the MSBs are zero-padded to make 16 bytes, as shown in Figure 33.

 ……….